-|CAROLE AND ARTE MORENO
+|ARTE AND CAROLE MORENO

-Arte's focus is balanced between baseball, business operations and fan experience.
-In 2009, the Angels were voted the number one franchise in professional sports in "Fan Value and Experience" by voters in a fan poll by ESPN the Magazine.
-Since the inception of the rankings, the Angels ranked in the top three among MLB teams for 10 consecutive seasons (2003-2012).
+The Morenos' focus is balanced between baseball, business operations, and fan experience.
+In 2009, the Halos were voted the top franchise in professional sports in "Fan Value and Experience" by voters in a fan poll by ESPN the Magazine.
+In the poll, the Angels ranked in the top three among Major League teams for 10 consecutive seasons (2003-2012).

-In addition to his responsibilities with the Angels and various committees within Major League Baseball, Arte was also a member of the Little League Foundation Board of Trustees, which assists Little Leagues in all 50 U.S. states and more than 70 other countries with more than 2.7 million participants.
-In the mid-80s, Arte was among a group who owned the former Single-A Salt Lake Trappers of the Pioneer League.
-Under his group's ownership, the Trappers went on to win three championships.
-He was later an original investor in the Arizona Diamondbacks (the 2001 World Series Champions) and a former part owner of the NBA's Phoenix Suns.
+In addition to their responsibilities with the Angels and various committees within MLB, the Moreno's were part of ownership of the former Single-A Salt Lake Trappers of the Pioneer League.
+Under their leadership, the Trappers won three championships.
+Carole and Arte were also original investors in the Arizona Diamondbacks (including their 2001 World Series championship) and in a partnered ownership of the NBA's Phoenix Suns.

 Carole was born in Reno, NV, and moved often as the daughter of a career Air Force man.
-She spent much of her youth in Fredonia, KS, and went on to earn a degree in journalism from the University of Kansas.
+She spent much of her youth in Fredonia, KS, and went on to earn a degree of journalism from the University of Kansas.
 Arte is a native of Tucson, AZ, and served his country in Vietnam as a member of the U.S. Army.
 After his tour of duty, he attended the University of Arizona, graduating with a degree in marketing.
 In 2005, Time Magazine selected Moreno as one of the 25 Most Influential Hispanics in America.
 Carole and Arte Moreno are parents of three children.

 |< Close Window >||< Print >|